grafana/agent/docs/sources/flow/getting-started/migrating-from-static.md

 ## Before you begin

-* You must have an existing Grafana Agent Static Mode configuration.
+* You must have an existing Grafana Agent Static mode configuration.
-* You must be familiar with the concept of [Components][] in Grafana Agent Flow Mode.
+* You must be familiar with the concept of [Components][] in Grafana Agent Flow mode.

 [Components]: {{< relref "../concepts/components.md" >}}
 [convert]: {{< relref "../reference/cli/convert.md" >}}